Free trial

 2. Don’t forget indirect savings

 Next, think about the less obvious benefits.
-Will the tool free up your team to focus on higher-value tasks instead of repetitive admin?
+Will the software free up your team to focus on higher-value tasks instead of repetitive admin?
 Could it reduce downtime by minimizing the risk of injuries?

 Estimate the value of these benefits and add them to your total savings.
 These indirect savings might not be as easy to quantify, but they’re just as important.